WoodSugar/GSTNet/README.md

 Please download the dataset and put it in the "DCRNN_Provide" folder.

+To re-produce the results on PeMS-BAY, just run the "Main.py" file.

-Please Cite the following paper.
+If this source code is helpful to you, please cite the following paper.

 ```
 @inproceedings{Fang_GSTNet,